agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 <!-- I have not had a better answer to this beyond "it depends" so I don't know how to end this section even though I have known to start it -->

+There are a few differences between the two distributions, which are worth noting:

+- It is possible to use the emscripten-forge distribution only through the JupyterLite project, unlike Pyodide, which also supports Node.js
+- The versions of Emscripten used across both are different, and therefore the ABI is, too
+- emscripten-forge uses `conda`-based packaging standards and file formats, rather than those for PyPI that Pyodide uses (Python wheels).

 The Pyodide and emscripten-forge ecosystems are both great choices.
 Pyodide must be used with the `jupyterlite-pyodide-kernel` project, and the emscripten-forge distribution is available through the Xeus kernel.

-The key difference between both kernels is that the Pyodide kernel allows one to dynamically install packages with a `%pip install` magic through [`piplite`](https://jupyterlite.readthedocs.io/en/stable/howto/pyodide/packages.html#installing-packages-at-runtime), a package that provides abstractions over `micropip`, while the Xeus kernel does not, at the moment, as it lacks an in-browser package manager ([`picomamba`](https://github.com/mamba-org/picomamba) may soon address this).
+The key difference between both kernels, besides the distribution they work with, is that the Pyodide kernel allows one to dynamically install packages with a `%pip install` magic through [`piplite`](https://jupyterlite.readthedocs.io/en/stable/howto/pyodide/packages.html#installing-packages-at-runtime), a package that provides abstractions over `micropip`, while the Xeus kernel does not, at the moment, as it lacks an in-browser package manager ([`picomamba`](https://github.com/mamba-org/picomamba) may soon address this).
 An environment file has to be used with the Xeus kernel, which pre-installs WASM packages when building the documentation.

 See [the JupyterLite documentation on "Adding a Python kernel"](https://jupyterlite.readthedocs.io/en/stable/howto/configure/kernels.html#adding-a-python-kernel) for more.